ML4Dev/BugPredictor/README.md

 # BugPredictor
-A framework to predict bugs into the code
+First ever open source framework to predict bugs from legacy and modern software using machine learning algorithms.